mzy2240/ESA/docs/joss/paper.md

 ---
-title: 'Easy SimAuto (ESA): A Python Package that Eases Interaction with the PowerWorld Simulator Automation Server (SimAuto)'
+title: 'Easy SimAuto (ESA): A Python Package that Eases Interaction with the PowerWorld Simulator'
 tags:
   - Python
   - PowerWorld